chrisprice/lunar-grid-guardian/README.md

 ##### **2.2.2.1.
 Life Support Sub-Panel**

-This sub-panel is critical for maintaining colony viability and directly impacts the "Colony Health" metric.
+This sub-panel is critical for maintaining colony viability and directly impacts the "Colony Damage" metric.

 **Functionality:**

-* **Colony Health Impact:**
+* **Colony Damage Impact:**
-  * When Life Support is operational (i.e., not in Emergency Restrictions mode), it slowly rebuilds/maintains the "Colony Health" score (0-100%) (rate defined by ColonyStatusRebuildRate in Table 1).
+  * When Life Support is operational (i.e., not in Emergency Restrictions mode), it slowly decreases the "Colony Damage" score (0-100%) (rate defined by ColonyDamageRepairRate in Table 1).
-  * Enabling "Emergency Restrictions" drains the "Colony Health" score at an accelerated rate (defined by ColonyStatusDrainRateEmergency in Table 1).
+  * Enabling "Emergency Restrictions" increases the "Colony Damage" score at an accelerated rate (defined by ColonyDamageIncreaseRateEmergency in Table 1).
 * **Power Demand:**
   * Life Support has a base power demand (defined by LifeSupportBasePowerDemand in Table 1).
   * Over time, the base power demand for Life Support will gradually increase (rate defined by LifeSupportPowerDemandIncrease in Table 1), adding to the game's difficulty scaling.